This glossary lists (alphabetically) details of all Deliverable documents from the Project Checklist.

 The concept of how to develop against and test any external interfaces that may not be open/available to the development or test environments.

-Plan/implement mock-ups of these interfaces to ensure testing is as close to production-like behavior as possible.
+Plan/implement mock-ups of these interfaces to ensure that testing is as close to production-like behavior as possible.

 Documentation of the proposed architecture of the content.
-The details should include, (amongst others):
+The details should include, among others:

 The legacy system content is reviewed and the selected content is validated for migration to the new solution.